OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-28.md

 and for each of the seven lambs, one-tenth.

 ## Numbers 28:30
-Include one male goat to make atonement for you.
+Present one male goat to provide atonement for you.

 ## Numbers 28:31
 Offer these together with their drink offerings, in addition to the regular burnt offering and its grain offering.
 Ensure the animals are without defect.